-It had traveled across the U.S. from North Carolina to Oregon in 1978, arriving on a cold, foggy late-Fall morning.
+The tall fellow in the tan coat and brown knit cap is my business partner, John Koegler.
+The equipment had traveled across the U.S. from North Carolina to Oregon in 1978, arriving on a cold, foggy late-Fall morning.

 For many years, small companies have recorded major events like these for posterity; photos are saved in company photo albums or stored at owners' homes.
 The vacuum-forming machine was American made.
 When a company's manufacturing moves outside the U.S., not only are jobs lost at that particular manufacturer but, in most cases, jobs are lost at large equipment manufacturers as well.
 Most Asian product manufacture is done with Asian-made machinery.

 Photos of the assembled machine and some of the products we made on it can be found here.
 And here. (posted 11/19/08, permalink)